uccser/cs-field-guide/text/chapters/en-formal-languages.md

 {comment end}

 Now try some sample inputs.
 The starting state is labeled q0 and will have a large arrow pointing at it.
 You can get JFLAP to run through some input for you by using the "Input" menu.
-"Step by state" will follow your input state by state, "Fast run" will show the sequence of states visited for your input, and "Multiple run" allows you to load a list of [strings](glossary.html#strings) to test.
+"Step by state" will follow your input state by state, "Fast run" will show the sequence of states visited for your input, and "Multiple run" allows you to load a list of strings to test.

 Multiple runs are good for showing lots of tests on your regular expression:

-{image fl-ab-star-a-dfa-tidy-multiple-test.png alt="After tidying up the DFA"}
+{image filename="fl-ab-star-a-dfa-tidy-multiple-test.png" alt="After tidying up the DFA"}

 For example, "ab" is rejected because it would only get to state 2.

 Now you should come up with your own regular expressions that test out interesting patterns, and generate FSA's for them.
 In JFLAP you can create FSAs for some of regular expressions we used earlier, such as (simple) dates, email addresses or URLs.

-Your project report should show the regular expressions, explain what kind of [strings](glossary.html#strings) they match, show the corresponding FSAs, show the sequence of states that some sample test [strings](glossary.html#strings) would go through, and you should explain how the components of the FSA correspond to the parts of the [regular expression](glossary.htm#regular expression) using examples.
+Your project report should show the regular expressions, explain what kind of strings they match, show the corresponding FSAs, show the sequence of states that some sample test strings would go through, and you should explain how the components of the FSA correspond to the parts of the regular expression using examples.

 {comment}